mohitsriv/Notepad/about.md

 that align with my professional passions.
 That means software, cloud, product management and entrepreneurship.
 That said, I spend a lot of my personal time on these topics, so it's not exactly a *professional* blog.
-Accordingly, the views here are mine and not those of Microsoft, my employer.
+Accordingly, the views here are mine and not those of Amazon, my employer.

-I'm currently at Microsoft and have run a number of product management teams delivering web and cloud development products -- services, tools and SDKs.
+Prior to Amazon, I was at Microsoft and ran a number of product management teams delivering web and cloud development products -- services, tools and SDKs.
 Recently, this has included [Visual Studio Web tooling](http://visualstudio.com/web) and Azure API development services.
 I love it because I get to keep my geek side up-to-date while interacting with all kinds of folks, external and internal.
 Prior to that, I was co-founder and CTO of Faves.com (formerly Blue Dot),